gbif/hp-gb32/financial-support.md

 ### Nodes Training and Global Nodes meeting, 15-17 October 2023

-Only Node managers who will attend both the Nodes Training and Global Nodes meeting can apply for partial funding.
+Only Node managers who will attend both the Nodes Training and Global Nodes meeting can apply for partial financial support.

 As the funds available are limited, the requests for support will be prioritized as follows:
 - Node managers from Voting Participant countries which are in good standing in regard to GBIF financial contributions